 However, it is our experience that most women complaining of hair loss are Iron depleted.
 Through a plan of gradual replacement (in the correct combination with other nutrients that help with iron absorption, such as Vitamin C) this problem can be fixed.
 This does not happen overnight.
 It takes 6-12 months, but we are sure that universally women would tell you it is well worth the wait.

 Similarly, a Vitamin D deficiency is a very common contributor to the hair dilemma.
-Vitamin D is an important vitamin that plays a vital role in bone metabolism, immunity and many other physiologic processes.
+Most regimens for female hair loss vitamins should include Vitamin D. This important vitamin that plays a vital role in bone metabolism, immunity and many other physiologic processes.
 Getting enough Vitamin D strictly through our diet (mostly found in salmon or fortified milk) is very challenging.

 While the sun gives us Vitamin D, we all know by now that excess exposure to the sun can cause skin cancer and other ailments.
 Thus, sunbathing is most definitely not recommended as a source for our Vitamin D. Additionally, our kidneys and liver must convert the metabolite we obtain from the sun into its active form and our bodies do not often process the Vitamin D as they should.

 But fear not, Vitamin D also is a nutrient that we can replenish over time.
 Like Iron, it requires a steady daily dose over many months and the amount taken should not be excessive (too much of a good thing is not better, but can in fact be harmful).
 But, appropriate levels of Vitamin D should enable you to restore your body to its optimal level of function.